-We recognize revenue in accordance with ASC 605, Revenue Recognition, which states that revenue is realized or realizable and earned when all of the following criteria are met: (1) persuasive evidence of an arrangement exists, (2) delivery has occurred or services have been rendered, (3) the price to the buyer is fixed or determinable, and (4) collectability is reasonably assured.

-Revenue is recognized upon transfer of title and risk of loss, which is generally upon the shipment of parts in our Injection Molding, CNC Machining, 3D Printing and Other product lines.
+Prior to 2018, we recognized revenue in accordance with ASC 605, Revenue Recognition, which states that revenue is realized or realizable and earned when all of the following criteria are met: (1) persuasive evidence of an arrangement exists, (2) delivery has occurred or services have been rendered, (3) the price to the buyer is fixed or determinable, and (4) collectability is reasonably assured.
+Revenue was recognized upon transfer of title and risk of loss, which was generally upon the shipment of parts in our Injection Molding, CNC Machining, 3D Printing, Sheet Metal and Other product lines.